bastienchabal/gmail-mcp/README.md

 The MCP server provides several tools that Claude can use:

+### Email Tools
 - `get_email_count`: Get the count of emails in your inbox
 - `list_emails`: List emails from your mailbox
 - `get_email`: Get a specific email by ID
 - `search_emails`: Search for emails using Gmail's search syntax

+### Calendar Tools
+- `create_calendar_event`: Create a new event in Google Calendar
+- `detect_events_from_email`: Detect potential calendar events from an email
+- `list_calendar_events`: List events from your Google Calendar

 You can ask Claude to use these tools by phrasing your requests naturally, such as:
 - "How many unread emails do I have?"
 - "Show me my recent emails"
 - "Find emails from John about the project"
 - "Get the details of my last email"
+- "Add a meeting with the team at 3pm tomorrow"
+- "Check if there are any events in this email"
+- "What's on my calendar for next week?"

 ## License